-- Add onion and garlic and sauté until onion is fragrant and has caramelized, about 2 minutes.
+- Add onion and garlic and sauté until onion is translucent, about 2 minutes.
 Season with salt and pepper.

-- Add ground turkey and break into chunks as it cooks with a wooden spoon or a spatula.
+- Add ground turkey to pot.
+Use a wooden spoon to break it into pieces as it cooks.
 Cook, stirring occasionally, until turkey is cooked through, 7-10 minutes.

-- Add corn and black beans to chili and stir to combine.
+- Add corn and black beans and stir to combine.

 - Reduce heat to medium and bring chili to a simmer.
 At this point, you can eat the chili right away, or you can reduce the heat to low and let it simmer, stirring occasionally, for an hour or two until you’re ready for dinner.
 If you let the chili simmer for awhile, you may need to add another ½ cup water or extra tomatoes to prevent it from drying out.